 Rivets can handle shear and tensile loads.
 They can even tackle watertight applications for the boating and automotive industries.

 Knowing how rivets work is critical for sturdy results.
 Each rivet type requires a different installation method.
 To use forged rivets you:

-When you actuate your pop-rivet gun, the central mandrel is pulled up while the head of your rivet is held against the outside surface.
-This action compresses and expands the bottom portion of the rivet until it reaches approximately 1.5 times its original diameter.
+When you actuate your pop rivet gun, the central mandrel moves up while the head of your rivet stays against the outside surface.
+This action compresses and expands the bottom portion of the rivet until it reaches approximately 1 1/2 times its original diameter.
 The result is a larger bearing surface that holds your two materials together.

 You need to consider three different dimensions when choosing your rivets.
 Here’s how you measure a rivet:

 For example, a size 45 rivet has a 4/32-inch body diameter and a 5/16-inch grip length.
 A size 68 rivet has a 6/32-inch body diameter and an 8/16-inch grip length.
 The rivet’s length should equal the thickness of the fastened objects.
 Then, add 1.5 times the length of the diameter of the rivet’s stem to arrive at your measurement.